biokg-llm25/biokg-llm/README.md

 - *Generalizable & Open Source:*  The pipeline is reusable and adaptable across domains and document types, and the full codebase is open source.

-## Proposed Pipeline
+## Pipeline

 We present an end-to-end pipeline for constructing a biomedical knowledge graph from unstructured drug leaflet data.

 - The process begins with **data collection**, where drug leaflets are scraped from online pharmacies using a Python-based web scraper and converted into machine-readable text.

-- Next, this raw text is processed using a **prompt-based approach with a Large Language Model (LLM)** for information extraction, focusing on drug-related entities and their relationships.
+- Next, this raw text is processed using a **prompt-based approach with a Large Language Model** for information extraction, focusing on drug-related entities and their relationships.

-- Extracted entities are further refined using **Named Entity Recognition (NER)** and **relation mapping**, then transformed into graph nodes and labeled edges.
+- Extracted entities are further refined using **Named Entity Recognition** and **relation mapping**, then transformed into graph nodes and labeled edges.

 Finally, the data is post-processed and organized into a **CSV format**, forming the foundation of the knowledge graph.

 > 📌 *[Figure 1](#figure-1-proposed-pipeline) above shows a visual overview of the pipeline, highlighting each step from raw data collection to graph construction.*

-## Dataset Description
+## Description

 As a demonstration of our general pipeline for the construction of biomedical KGs, we implemented and evaluated a case study focused on drug leaflets.
 The resulting KG, MEDAKA contains a total of 457,267 subject–predicate–object triples, covering 22,471 unique entities and 10 different relation types.
-The average node degree is 40.70, indicating a densely connected structure.
+The average node degree is 40.70.
 The following figures 2 and 3 show the distribution of various entity types and relation types in the dataset.

 <table width="100%">
   <tr>